 According to ancient Vedic texts, Shani is considered a cruel planet.
 It is believed that Shani is the judge of our past and present deeds.
 He is the benefactor for metal, industries, jobs, hardship, poverty, and diseases.
-A person with a weak position of Saturn will undergo a lot of hardship in life and will attain very less success even with a lot of hard work.
+A person with a weak position of Saturn will undergo a lot of hardship in life and will attain very little success even with a lot of hard work.

 Shani teaches us the importance of discipline to succeed in life.
-Having consistency is something that highly beneficial to keep negative influence in check.
+Having consistency is something that highly beneficial to keep a negative influence in check.
 People perform various pujas to please Lord Shani.
 Shani Jayanti is considered the easiest day to appease Lord Shani and take his blessings for having a successful life.